ChuckBTaylor/laa-backend/README.md

 Goals:

 * Create a way to let users know who their legislators are:
-As a user, I want to find out who my Senators and Representatives are based on my geolocation or by entering my residential address.
+-As a user, I want to find out who my Senators and Representatives are based on my geolocation or by entering my residential address.

 * Allow users to receive notifications about their legislators' voting activity:
-As a user, I can sign up for text message updates so I can stay informed about my legislators' voting results.
+-As a user, I can sign up for text message updates so I can stay informed about my legislators' voting results.
-As a user, I can sign up for text message updates so I can stay informed about my legislators' voting agendas.
+-As a user, I can sign up for text message updates so I can stay informed about my legislators' voting agendas.

-* Create a way to connect to legislators to take action.
+* Create a way to connect to legislators to take action:
-As a user, I want to receive my legislators' contact info so I can let them know how I feel about their voting activity.
+-As a user, I want to receive my legislators' contact info so I can let them know how I feel about their voting activity.